Markups & Profit Margins

 When to Adjust

-- • Specialty filaments (carbon fiber, flexible)
+- • Specialty filaments (carbon fibre, flexible)

 - • Expensive materials (PEEK, PC, PA)